Carceri Nuove: History

 The Carceri Nuove were built between 1652 and 1655 at the will of Pope Innocent X Pamphilj (r.
 1644-1655) by Antonio Del Grande.
 The pope had seen, while he was Uditore of the Sacra Rota tribunal, the inhuman conditions in which the prisoners of Tor di Nona jail lived.
 Once he arrived at Papal throne, he decided to alleviate their condition by building a new prison.

 The English College protested the pontifical intention to confiscate houses of the college to enlarge the prisons of Corte Savella.
 Virgilio Spada, "deputato sopra la Congregazione delle Carceri di casa Giulia" and brother of Cardinal Bernardino, had the survey of Corte Savella carried out and commissioned Del Grande to draw up a restructuring project, but Innocent X decided to build a new prison between Via Giulia, the Tiber and Piazza Padella.

 This jail replaced those that had existed until then in the city: Tor di Nona in Ponte, Corte Savella in Regola, and the jail in Borgo.
 The Carceri Nuove were the first examples in Rome of modern penitentiary, where the humanity of the inmates was considered important.
 The philosophy that created this prison was inscribed on the front door:

 When the pope died in January 1655 the building was not complete, but his successor Alexander VII (r.
 1655-1667) completed its construction.
 However, before its inauguration the building was used during the 1656 plague epidemic as a stufa (from the German word stube -something between a Roman bath and a modern sauna) where those who were in quarantine in San Pancrazio and Sant'Eusebio were washed.

 The inmates were continuously assisted by members of the Archconfraternities of San Giovanni della Pigna, the Assunta at the Gesù and San Girolamo della Carità.
 The Carceri Nuove remained operative until the inauguration of the Regina Coeli Prison at Via della Lungara, being used for preventive custody.

 After that, only minors were kept there.
 In 1931 the edifice became the seat of the Centro per Studi Penitenziari and the Museo di Criminologia.
 Later the building became the seat of the United Nations Research Institute for Social Defence.
 Now (2020) it houses the Direzione Nazionale Antimafia e Antiterrorismo ("National Anti-Mafia and Counter-Terrorism Directorate").

 Architecture

 The building, considered until the 18th century a model humanitarian prison, was designed by Del Grande following a detailed program of Virgilio Spada and keeping in mind the prisons of Tordinona.
-It was organized in two blocks: the one of the representations and the parlors, on Via Giulia, and the one of the dungeons towards the Tiber; the two bodies are connected by a gallery open on the side courtyards.
+It was organized in two blocks: one of the representations and the parlors, on Via Giulia, and the other of the dungeons towards the Tiber; the two bodies are connected by a gallery open on the side courtyards.
 It is possible that the planimetric shape - similar to a sword coming out of a hilt - represents an allegory either of the justice of Pope Innocent or of Virgilio Spada ("Sword" in English) himself, superintendent of the construction.